WebOfTrust/WOT-terms/concepts.md

 #### Possibilty to transfer off a leger
 See the features here : https://github.com/trustoverip/acdc/wiki/transfer-off-ledger

+#### REST API

+ACDC has been implemented inside of keripy.
+We have full credential issuance, revocation and streaming support in both the REST API as well as the command line.\
+Source P. Feairheller, 2022

 <!-- #######NEW BLOCK####### -->
 ### Framework conditions